Hiccup246/jameswatt/README.md

 ## 🍽️ Fair use and forking

+_*Plagarism*_ is **not good**

+_*Claiming*_ others work as your own is **not good**

+Fair usage of others work with proper attribution is **awesome!**

-Feel free to fork this repository or utilise any code snippets.
-That being said, please give me proper credit by linking back to [jameswatt.io](https://www.jameswatt.io) much like I have done for the people who inspired this site.
+So feel free to fork this repository or utilise any code snippets but please make an effort to give me proper credit by linking back to [jameswatt.io](https://www.jameswatt.io).
+If you need some ideas on how to do so this check out the credits section of this website :)

 Cheers!